Cidaas/cidaas-android-sdk/README.md

 #### Getting Tenant Info

-It is more important to get the tenant information such as Tenant name and what are all the login ways ('Email', 'Mobile', 'Username') available for the particular tenant.
+It is more important to get the tenant information such as Tenant name and all login types ('Email', 'Mobile', 'Username') available for particular tenant.
 To get the tenant information, call ****getTenantInfo()****.

 ```java

 cidaas.getTenantInfo(new Result < TenantInfoEntity > () {